caedmon5/xkb-custom-keyboard/README.md

 The guide instructs you in how to

-* Build custom keyboard symbol/layout files (and provides a model suitable for work in Germanic Philology, `symbols/oe`)
+* Build custom keyboard symbol/layout files (and provides a model suitable for work in Germanic Philology, [`symbols/oe`](symbols/oe))
-* Register your layout for internal system use through `evdev.xml`
+* Register your layout for internal system use through `evdev.xml` (or, if you are using my `oe` layout, use the version found here in [`rules/evdev.mxl`](rules/evdev.mxl)
 * Create a persistent third-level chooser and compose key setup
 * Troubleshoot various issues for layout activation

-The method described has been tested and refined over many years by users working with specialist character sets (e.g. IPA, Old English, Unicode diacritics).
+The method described [has been tested and refined over many years](https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11) by users working with specialist character sets (e.g. IPA, Old English, Unicode diacritics).

 ## Repository Structure